madeindjs/workflow.ts/README.md

 ## Go further

-We just build foundations of a workflow system.
+We just build foundations of a graph_api system.
 We can easily con further.
 Here some ideas:

 - build unit test
 - add a names to links